tamitakada/historical-buddy-website/README.md

 * Email: kotaomi.dev@gmail.com

 ## Copyright & Usage
+You can use the code and documents EXCEPT for the logo (kota-omi-boxed.svg) freely for personal and commercial use, but I'm not liable for any issues that you have when using it.
+Refer [here](https://github.com/logos) for Github logo usage.

 Copyright © 2022 Tami Takada

-You can use the code and documents EXCEPT for the logo (kota-omi-boxed.svg) freely for personal and commercial use.
-Refer [here](https://github.com/logos) for Github logo usage.